nrapopor/docker-backupc/README.md

 * No authentication
 * SSH host key checking **disabled**
-* If the data volume is empty, a new SSH key pair gets generated at startup
+* If the data volume is empty, a new SSH keypair gets generated at startup

 ### Volumes